Official-MoonDao/documentation/MoonDAO/docs/Projects/Project System.md

 The ETH will be given as a lump-sum reward within a month of the end of the quarter.

 The MOONEY will be locked for four years and given in the form of delegated vMOONEY that they can unlock after it has vested.
-For this process MoonDAO uses “delegation safes”.
-A delegation safe is a multisig wallet that holds the staked voting power that a contributor earns through the quarterly rewards cycle.
-For more information about delegation safes, such as how to increase your stake or how to delegate your voting power to another address, see the [delegation safe FAQs](https://docs.moondao.com/Archive/reference/Reference-Docs/Delegation-Safe-FAQs).

 ## Project Intellectual Property